Email FacebookTwitterMenu burgerClose thin

 The number of options that a company will grant its employees varies, depending on the company.
 It will also depend on the seniority and special skills of the employee.
 Investors and other stakeholders have to sign off before any employee can receive stock options.

-In this case, let’s say the options have a four-year vesting period, with a one-year “cliff.”
-A four-year vesting period means that it will take four years before you have the right to exercise all 20,000 options.
+In this example, let’s say your options have a four-year vesting period with a one-year “cliff.”
+A four-year vesting period means it will take four years before you have the right to exercise all 20,000 options.
+The one-year cliff means you must stay with the company for at least a year before receiving any options.
+If you leave before that year is up, you forfeit all the options.

 How to Calculate What Your Stock Options are Worth

 The value of your stock options can be difficult to calculate if the company is not publicly traded.
-There are a lot of valuation numbers thrown out around what a business stock might be worth, but if there isn’t a monetary event, such as an IPO or a sale of the business, then there isn’t a concrete way to determine what each share price is actually worth.
+There might be a lot of valuation numbers thrown out surrounding what a stock might be worth.
+But if there isn’t a monetary event, such as an IPO or a sale of the business, then there isn’t a concrete way to determine what each share price is actually worth.

-Some businesses will receive a valuation that you can use to calculate what your stock options might be worth, but these are speculative to a certain degree and shouldn’t be relied on.
-You will also have to know the number of shares that are available, in all, for the company in order to determine the share price.
+Some businesses will receive a valuation that you can use to calculate what your stock options might be worth.
+However, these numbers are speculative, and can’t be relied on.
+You’ll also have to know the number of shares that are available, in all, for the company in order to determine the share price.

 If you already know the share price then the calculation becomes easy to make.
 Every stock option will provide a strike price, which is the value you must purchase your shares at.
 If your strike price is $10 per share and the current share price is $20 then your shares are worth $10 per share ($20 – $10).
 Then you can multiply the $10 per share value by the number of share options you’ve been granted and you can come to the total value of your stock options.